Module Details

 Module Workload

-This module has no Full Time On Campus workload.
+This module has no Full-time workload.

 Workload Type Contact Type Workload Description Frequency Average Weekly Learner Workload Hours

-Online Contact Contact Learners will be directed to a variety of online E-learning resources from e.g. aiihpc/IHF which support face-to-face teaching on alternative weeks.
+Online (Contact) Contact Learners will be directed to a variety of online E-learning resources from e.g. aiihpc/IHF which support face-to-face teaching on alternative weeks.
 Every Second Week 3.00 6

 Independent Study Non Contact Learners will engage in independant study relevant to the module.
 Once per semester 10.00 150